-Peter Appleton’s sculpture, Melissa’s Swing was conceived as a kind of Aeolian Harp to be suspended in a tree for the wind to activate into sound.
-Since the wind is less noticeable in summer when most people would visit the sculptures, he felt that people should be able to make the sound for themselves, by pulling on an attached rope.
+Peter Appleton’s sculpture, Melissa’s Swing, is named after the artists daughter.
+It was conceived as a kind of Aeolian harp to be suspended in a tree for the wind to activate into sound.
+Since the wind is less noticeable in summer when most people would visit the sculptures, he attached a rope so that visitors could make the sound for themselves.

-Since they were bound to swing on the rope, he thought it best to complete the piece with a swing, so that people could enjoy the sensation of swinging while the shimmering metallic sounds filtered in and out of the natural sounds of the forest.
+Since people were bound to swing on the rope, Appleton completed the piece with a swing, so that people could enjoy the sensation of swinging while the shimmering metallic sounds filtered in and out of the natural sounds of the forest.
 When softly stirred the sound is like that of the wind in the leaves, but when vigorously shaken, it resembles the sound of thunder.
 The sculpture alerts us to the many different and subtle sounds of the forest, so that our sense of hearing as well as our sense of sight and touch is stimulated.

 Appleton subsequently created two temporary pieces for the forest.
 Nine Evening Fireflies was an installation of nine tiny red lights in a copse of Canadian Spruce, suggestive of the forest’s thriving insect life.
 The Wind Chimes was created from a found object in the forest: a cross-section of a pine trunk with six evenly spaced branches.
 This was placed on a ten-foot pole and fitted with sails and bells made from scrap metal.
 The pole was installed near to where Appleton stayed in his caravan during his residency; in his words, “I thought the sculpture had a Tibetan feel and rang for the departed.”